henry4sfdc/lightning-newbie/attributes.markdown

 <img src="images/lightning-component-attributes-hello.png" width="600px" />

 You can see that the line <tt>{!v.greeting}</tt> from Aura. renders as exactly what you might have expected: "Hello from Aura."
-And because I reloaded the preview from my desktop, where I"m loading the app, all the headlines are red.
+And because I reloaded the preview from my desktop, where I'm loading the app, all the headlines are red.

 <a name="action"></a>